alfusinigoj/windows-kube-samples/dotnet2.0-webconfig-configmap/README.md

 ## run.cmd

 This is the custom entrypoint for the application.
-It's responsible for coping the config into the application's directory.
+It's responsible for copying the config into the application's directory.